yannikschaelte/HierOpt/README.md

 ## Overview

 The toolbox is built in a modular way making it easy to extract part of the functionality and include it in an own framework:
 In the hieropt_b, hieropt_c and hieropt_noise functions, optimal values for offset, proportionaltiy and noise parameters are computed.
-The data for these computations are extracted and organized in hieropt_scalings.
-More, hieropt_nllh_adjoint and hieropt_nllh_forward are likelihood functions which enable using HierOpt in combination with the ODE computation toolbox AMICI, where the adjoint and forward approaches can be used to compute sensitivities, which are often useful for optimization of the likelihood function.
+The data for these computations are extracted and organized in ``[hieropt_scalings](hieropt_scalings.m)``.
+More, ``[hieropt_nllh_adjoint](hieropt_nllh_adjoint.m)`` and ``[hieropt_nllh_forward](hieropt_nllh_forward)`` are likelihood functions which enable using HierOpt in combination with the ODE computation toolbox AMICI, where the adjoint and forward approaches can be used to compute sensitivities, which are often useful for optimization of the likelihood function.

 ## Requirements

 The likelihood functions are defined so as to work directly with AMICI, and the examples use AMICI and the parameter estimation toolbox PESTO.
 Both toolboxes are freely available at [github.com/icb-dcm](https://github.com/icb-dcm).
 As mentioned before, due to the modularity of the HierOpt toolbox, it is however easy to replace the likelihood functions by own likelihoods, so that this toolbox has no real requirements and is generally applicable.

+## Usage

+HierOpt is intended to be used when you want to optimize a parametrized likelihood function, some of whose parameters are scaling factors.
+If the structure of your likelihood corresponds to one of the structures supported by this toolbox, you can in your likelihood create an inner loop in which you optimize the scaling parameters, as it is done in ``[hieropt_nllh_adjoint](hieropt_nllh_adjoint.m)`` and ``[hieropt_nllh_forward](hieropt_nllh_forward.m)``.
+This means that you first calculate your unscaled simulations, and then pass data, simulations and an options struct specifying how the scalings shall be computed, to ``[hieropt_scalings](hieropt_scalings.m)``.
+This method will then return the optimal scalings.
+These you can use to compute your likelihood and its derivatives.

+If your likelihood is based on AMICI simulations, you can also directly use the above-mentioned functions, passing to them a handle to your simulation function and your data.

 ## Examples